mikecinnamon/MLearning/[ML-26] Example - Semantic search of COVID-19 articles.md

 ```
 In [5]: import cohere
-   ...: co = cohere.Client('YOUR_API_KEY')
+   ...: co = cohere.ClientV2(api_key='YOUR_API_KEY')
 ```

-Remeber that, if youy use a **trial key**, you have to cope with some constraints.
+Remember that, if youy use a **trial key**, you have to cope with some constraints.
 We will see that later.
 As in lecture ML-25, we use the model `embed-english-v3.0` to generate the embedding vectors.

 ```
 In [6]: model_name = 'embed-english-v3.0'